alexlabrioche/lebonplan/README.md

 #### React+Express project with Auth and CRUD APIactions.

-  - 📊 React Class Components
+  - 📊 Handlebars template engine
-  - 🗺️ Express Server
+  - 🗺️ JSON STATIC files
-  - 💾 CRUD API

   You can see offers, publish, delete or edit yours if you are login 💻